 First, the interview should keep the customer’s objectives in the center.
 The interviewer probes to truly understand the customer’s problems – resulting in a customer that feels “heard” and appreciated.
 Although this is also a B2C process attribute, it has more usefulness in B2B.
 When an interviewer deeply listens to a customer, this endears the interviewee to them.
 It’s an antidote to any concern that the interviewer secretly is using the session as a selling opportunity.
 Meanwhile, the interviewing team respects the moderator’s role so that the session itself feels like an engaging conversation amongst peers.

 Also within Blueprinting Training, the Blueprinting team can export the notes to an official report.
-As a PDF, the report will become a digital business card – circulating among many decision makers within the walls of the customer’s business.
-We recently upgraded the appearance of this document.
-Contact us, and we’d be happy to send you an example!
+As a PDF, the report will become a digital business card – circulating among many decision-makers within the walls of the customer’s business.

 To support this, Blueprinter software allows interviewing teams to capture tasks and assign them to team members – visible for all to see.
 This helps them to stay accountable for any promises made.